Seanzy/TradeAlerter/README.md

 # TradeAlerter
 Project started 11/6/2020

-Couldn't find a free stock price alerter that met my needs, so I am building it from scratch
+Couldn't find a free stock price alerter that met my needs, so I am building it from scratch.

-I will need to keep the API key in a separate file and include that file in the .gitignore, as well as my proprietary list of symbols in a separte file.
+I will need to keep the API key in a separate file and include that file in the .gitignore, as well as my proprietary list of symbols in a separate file.
+Done.

 tickers parameter inside of yf.download() takes a string of one or more stock symbols such as 'UBER' or 'UBER, AAPL', see link below for more details on the params